+Worldwide Assistance Program

+• 24-hour nurse line

+• Services for deaf and hearing impaired

+High risk pregnancies

+National Transplant Program and Centers of Excellence for organ/tissue transplants

+• Travel benefit/services overseas

+(h) Dental benefits 50

+(i) Non-FEHB benefits available to Plan members

+Section 6.
+General exclusions - things we don't cover 53

+Section 7.
+Filing a claim for covered services 54

 Section 8.
 The disputed claims process 56

 Section 9.
 Coordinating benefits with other coverage 58

 When you have other health coverage 58

-Original Medicare 58
+Original Medicare

 Medicare managed care plan 61

 TRICARE/Workers Compensation/Medicaid 61

 When other Government agencies are responsible for your care 62

 When others are responsible for injuries 62

-Section 10 Definitions of terms we use in this brochure 63
+Section 10.
+Definitions of terms we use in this brochure

-Section 11 .
+Section 11.
 FEHB facts 66

 Coverage information 66

-No pre-existing condition limitation 66
+• No pre-existing condition limitation 66

-Where you get information about enrolling in the FEHB Program 66
+• Where you get information about enrolling in the FEHB Program 66

-Types of coverage available for you and your family 66
+• Types of coverage available for you and your family 66

 When benefits and premiums start 66

 Your medical and claims records are confidential 67

-When you retire 67
+• When you retire 67

 When you lose benefits 67

-When FEHB coverage ends 67
+• When FEHB coverage ends 67

 Spouse equity coverage 67

 Temporary Continuation of Coverage (TCC) 67

 Converting to individual coverage 68

 Getting a Certificate of Group Health Plan Coverage 68

-Inspector General Advisory 68

-INDEX
+Long term care insurance is coming later in 2002 69

+Index 70

 Summary of benefits 71

 Rates Back cover